 Yes, you can get your blood pressure checked at the fire station.
 Plano Fire-Rescue offers this free service at all fire stations.
 Please know that crews might be absent from the station due to emergency calls or training activities.

 Yes, you can get a break on your insurance by putting a fire sprinkler system in your home.
 The State of Texas has passed a law requiring insurance companies to give rate reductions to homeowners who have installed sprinklers in their homes.
 Check with your agent for the amount of discount.
 There are many other great reasons to put sprinklers in your home.
 Call the Fire Prevention Division at (972) 941-5261 for more information.

 Burn permits for ceremonial campfires, not to exceed 3 feet in diameter, 2 feet high, and 25 feet from a building or property line, may be obtained from the Fire Marshal's office.

 Open burning and bonfires are prohibited in Plano.

 Open flame cooking devices, charcoal, and other similar devices used for cooking shall not be located or used on combustible balconies, decks, or within 10 feet of combustible construction.
 These devices may be used if the balcony or deck is fire sprinkled and allowed by the apartment management.

 Yes.
-Plano Fire-Rescue hosts one Citizens Fire Academy each year, usually in the early part of the year.
-Applications can be obtained by calling 972-941-7159 or emailing email@example.com.
+Plano Fire-Rescue hosts two Citizens Fire Academy classes each year in the spring and fall.
+Classes fill up quickly so be sure to follow our social media platforms (Facebook / Twitter) and get your application in as soon as possible.
+Applications can be obtained by calling 972-941-7159 or emailing firstname.lastname@example.org.

 No, Plano Fire-Rescue does not host parties of any kind at the Plano fire stations.